Mwetunda/Mwetunda/README.md

-- 👋 olá eu sou o Manuel Mwetunda;
+- 👋 Hi, I'm Manuel Mwetunda;
-- 👀 meu interece é desenvolvimento de backend no ambiente .NET com C#
+- 👀 my interest is backend development in .NET environment with C#
-- 🌱 actualmente estou aprendendo Xamarin.Forms e aprofundando no Asp.net MVC e EF
+- 🌱 I currently develop Web APIs with the framework Asp.net Web API, EF, WinForms, SQL Server and I am learning Xamarin.Forms and delving into Asp.net MVC.
-- 💞️ procuro interegir em  projectos ligados a este ambiente ou plataforma de desenvolvimento
+- 💞️ I try to interact in projects linked to this environment or development platform.
-- 📫 Podem entrar em contacto comigo pelas seguintes vias: (+244)948448016, manuelmwetundamw@gmail.com.
+- 📫 You can contact me through the following ways: (+244)948448016, manuelmwetundamw@gmail.com.

 <!---
 Mwetunda/Mwetunda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.